 - Social, Emotional and Mental Health issues (SEMH)

 How does the school identify students with special educational needs?

-During their time at school, our class teachers, Heads of Department and Heads of Year closely monitor the progress and attainment of all students, including those who have or may have SEN. This continuous monitoring of students allows us to further identify students with a special educational need.
+During their time at school, our class teachers, Heads of Department and Heads of Year closely monitor the progress and attainment of all students, including those who have or may have SEND.
+This continuous monitoring of students allows us to further identify students with a special educational need.
 Any member of staff is able to refer a student to the Access Department if they have concerns.
 We follow a staged and graduated approach to identifying and assessing needs, using the ‘Assess, Plan, Do, Review’ model.
 If appropriate we seek the advice or intervention of external support professionals, such as an Educational Psychologist or Speech and Language Therapist.

 What is the school’s approach to teaching students with special educational needs?

-For the most part, students with SEN are taught in the classroom alongside their peers.Teaching techniques and strategies, including differentiated resources and learning tasks, accommodate those of differing abilities.
+For the most part, students with SEND are taught in the classroom alongside their peers.Teaching techniques and strategies, including differentiated resources and learning tasks, accommodate those of differing abilities.
 This enables individual learning needs to be met and allows students to maximise their potential in all areas of the curriculum.
 The teaching arrangements for those pupils with an Education, Health and Care Plan (EHC) will be determined by their EHC.

 How is the curriculum and learning environment adapted for students with special educational needs?